MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ### Virsorter2 output files (results)

-The useful output files: final-viral-boundary.tsv, final-viral-score.tsv, and final-viral-combined.fa.
+The useful output files: `final-viral-boundary.tsv`, `final-viral-score.tsv`, and `final-viral-combined.fa`.
 Copy them to your computer and explore.

 **final-viral-boundary.tsv** file contains information about contigs that were identified as viral.
 Full sequences identified as viral have suffix "||full"; partial sequences identified as viral have suffix "||{i}index_partial" ("{I}" can be numbers starting from 0 to max number of viral fragments found in that contig).
 * How many contigs were annotated as viral?
 How many full and partial?
 * Which virus groups were predicted?
+* The group column is the classifier of viral group that gives a high score, but can it be used as a reliable classification?
 * Which groups can Virsorter2 identify (check the [publication](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00990-y)) and which would you expect to see in our sample?
 Compare this to the ones predicted.

 **final-viral-score.tsv** shows the score of each viral sequences across groups.
 The score is ranging from 0 to 1, and higher means more like to be viral.